 Yet some of us continue to push the same old messages, perhaps closing our minds to how the debate might be moving on.
 Take 'overpopulation' in relation to resources for example.
-This was considured to be an issue to be panicked over in the early 70s.
-B t as time moved on, a more sophisticated view emerged (or Feremerged) from green critics on the right and left.
+This was considered to be an issue to be panicked over in the early 70s.
+B: t as time moved on, a more sophisticated view emerged (or Fa-emerged) from green critics on the right and left.
 This was that maldistribution of resources was the real problem; that populations stabilise and even fall once a certain level of affluence has been reached; that the appearance of 'overpopulation' - as in famine or starvation - is really a symptom of social injustice and capitalist exploitation of less industrialised countries.
 This view is indeed seen in Our Common Future (The Bruntland Report), which identifies overty as the root cause of environmental and resource problems.

 Yet the theme of 'overpopulation' has been steadily adhered to by some greens - fortified by Limits to Growth and The Population Bomb in the 70s, by Global 2000 in 1980 and by the Ehrlichs' revival in 1987.
-Their book and TV series, Earth, still gives the impression of 'overpopulation' as the root cause of environmental ills, while the much discussed TOES book, The Living Economy, still takes as its starting point for green economics the 'fact' that The ideological dangers and practical weaknesses of the green movement must get to grips with.
-DAVID PE search for a balance between individualist and colle through?
+Their book and TV series, Earth, still gives the impression of 'overpopulation' as the root cause of environmental ills, while the much discussed TOES book, The Living Economy, still takes as its starting point for green economics the 'fact' that resources are finite and population growth is a root problem.
+The very real 'fact' that resources satisfy human needs and that in consequence humans can define and redefine what are needs and resources does not seem to have made much impression on some of the TOES writers, who today recycle Schumacher's ideas (themselves a recycling of people like Gandi and Kropotkin).

-How can the Green
+The ideological dangers and practical weaknesses of the green movement must get to grips with.
+DAVID PE search for a balance between individualist and colle-

-Movement break
+How can the Green Movement break through?